-FILLING THE TANKS
+FILLING THE TANK

 - Check the fill plate label to ensure that fuel is placed ONLY in the fuel tank.
-The fuel fill plates are located on the aft port and starboard sides of your boat (Figure 3.2.1). - Keep nozzle in contact with fuel fill opening at all times during fueling. - Listen as tank fills and stop adding fuel before it spills from the vent.
-Fuel must have room for expansion. - Fill both port and starboard fuel tanks.
+The fuel fill plate is located on the aft port and side of your boat (Figure 3.2.1). - Keep nozzle in contact with fuel fill opening at all times during fueling. - Listen as tank fills and stop adding fuel before it spills from the vent.
+Fuel must have room for expansion.